DamianoLaRosa/Office-Queue/Retrospective.md

 - What lessons did you learn (both positive and negative) in this sprint?

-  > To keep constant communication with one another.
+  > To keep constant communication with one another

   > Assigning a task to not more than two people -> less coordination problems

+  > Assigning exactly 60 h (budget)

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)